Don't Play Favorites: Minority Guidance for Diffusion Models: Experiments

-{\bf Comparison with the baselines.}~\cref{fig:lsun_samples} visualizes generated samples on LSUN-Bedrooms considering the DDPM-based sampling methods.
-From left to right, the figures correspond to samples from ancestral sampling~\citep{ho2020denoising}, our method conditioned on majority and minority classes, respectively.
-For all three cases, we share the same random seed for generating noise.
-Observe that our minority guidance, when focused on a novel-featured class, produces more exquisite and unique images compared to the standard sampler.
-Notably, it often encourages some monotonous-looking features (due to the standard method) to be more novel, e.g., with inclusions of additional objects like lamps.
-We found that such sophisticated attributes are in fact novel features that yield high minority score values in LSUN-Bedrooms; see~\cref{fig:top_bottom_lsun} for details.~\cref{fig:cifar_samples} exhibits generated samples on unconditional CIFAR-10 w.r.t. the DDPM-based samplers.
-The left figure exhibits samples from ancestral sampling, and the middle (right) figure is due to ours focused on a majority (minority) class, respectively.
-Again, we share the same random noise for all three cases.
-We see the same trends on the performance benefits of ours relative to the baseline sampler; see~\cref{fig:top_bottom_cifar} for visualization of unique features in CIFAR-10.
+{\bf Comparison with the baselines.} Figure~\ref{fig:lsun_samples} compares generated samples on LSUN-Bedrooms.
+Observe that our sampler produces more exquisite and unique images than the two baseline methods.
+Notably, it often encourages some monotonous-looking features generated by the standard DDPM sampler to be more novel, e.g., with inclusions of additional objects.
+We found that such sophisticated attributes are in fact novel features that yield high minority score values in LSUN-Bedrooms (see Figure~\ref{fig:top_vs_bottom} for instance).
+Figure~\ref{fig:mri_samples} exhibits generated samples on the brain MRI benchmark.
+We see that our sampler are more likely to generate minority instances of the dataset (e.g., containing severe brain atrophy) compared to the baseline methods (see Figure~\ref{fig:top_middle_bottom_mri} for visualizations of the minorities).
+We highlight that the minority-generating capability of our sampler persists even on this particular type of data containing distinctive visual aspects, further demonstrating the practical significance of our method.
+We leave the generated samples on the other datasets in Section~\ref{sec:additional_results}.

-\cref{fig:lsun_density} provides performance comparison of neighborhood density measures on LSUN-Bedrooms.
-Observe that minority guidance outperforms the baselines in generating low-density unique samples for all three measures.
-Also notice that minority score exhibits a similar trend as the other measures, demonstrating its effectiveness as a metric for minority description.~\cref{table:precision} exhibits sample quality of the considered methods.
-We observe that when focused on unique features, samples from minority guidance exhibit degraded fidelity.
-We conjecture that such degradation is attributed to limited knowledge of the backbone models on the unique features due to their extremely small volume in training data.
-This is supported by our results w.r.t. majority features that yield superior sample quality compared to the baselines; see~\cref{table:precision} for instance.
-We leave a detailed analysis on this point in~\cref{subsec:lack_of_knowledge}.